 UPDATED (01) :

-More details about the Japanese Government's anti-piracy operation After yesterday's uproar caused by the news of the anti-piracy against streaming sites, the Japanese government through the Ministry of Economy, Trade and Industry (METI) today revealed more details about his “Manga-Anime Guardians Project”, the first manga and anime collaborative anti-piracy project.
+More details about the Japanese Government's anti-piracy operation After yesterday's uproar caused by the news of the anti-piracy against streaming sites, the Japanese government through the Ministry of Economy, Trade and Industry (METI) today came out to reveal more details about its “Manga-Anime Guardians Project”, the first collaborative anti-piracy project for manga and anime.

-METI of content, however it clarifies that the target is not the 580 foreign websites as stated yesterday but ALL illegal distribution websites and the What they will actually monitor is the illegal distribution of 580 works on these sites (500 works are manga and 80 anime).
-You can read the official statement here on the Japanese Ministry of Economy, Trade and Industry website.
-This anti-piracy action will be carried out by the Manga-Anime Anti-Piracy Committee which, in addition to monitoring the illegal distribution of content and legal action against websites, has posted a message online promoting anti-piracy activities and explaining the initiative.
-MAGP (Manga-Anime Guardians Project) also posted a short film online where 42 anime characters say “Thank you”.
+METI , and Industry) will begin monitoring the illegal uploading and distribution of content.
+However, it clarifies that the target is not the 580 foreign websites, as stated yesterday, but rather ALL illegal distribution websites.
+What they will actually monitor is the illegal distribution of 580 works on these sites (500 of which are manga and 80 anime).
+You can read the official statement here on the Japanese Ministry of Economy, Trade, and Industry website.
+This anti-piracy action will be carried out by the Manga-Anime Anti-Piracy Committee, which, in addition to monitoring the illegal distribution of content and taking legal action against the websites, has posted a message promoting anti-piracy activities and explaining the initiative.
+MAGP (Manga-Anime Guardians Project) has also posted a short film featuring 42 anime characters saying "Thank you."

 UPDATED (02):